 Multiple desktops are a great way to separate tasks — you can use one for work items and one for personal stuff and separate individual applications for ease of use.
 You can create dozens of virtual desktops, but you probably won’t need more than two or three, and they become difficult to manage if you have too many.

-To close a virtual desktop, just click the “X” button above it in Task View.
-You can also create a new virtual desktop with the keyboard shortcut Win + Ctrl + D, or close the current one with Win + Ctrl + F4.
-To switch between virtual desktops (in the same order as on the Task View bar) press Win + Ctrl + Left or Right.
+To close a virtual desktop, click the X button above it in Task View.
+You can also create a new virtual desktop with the keyboard shortcut Win + Ctrl + D or close the current one with Win + Ctrl + F4.
+To switch between virtual desktops (in the same order as on the Task View bar), press Win + Ctrl + Left or Right.